 - Anyone, can create a business profile for you and submit a review (source).
 You have no control over this.

 - Yelp is unofficially a part of the “EAT” portion of Google’s algorithm (at least in relation to receiving and responding to reviews).
 Purposely trying to stay out of Yelp will possibly (probably) harm your website’s organic & local rankings on Google.

 Ignoring Yelp is a Liability for Your Business

 A client is upset with you for one reason or another and they go to rant on Yelp (insert shocked face).
 They see that your business does not have a profile, they might create one for you using the link above because they’re pissed and they know the power of Yelp.
 If Yelp confirms that the business information the User created is accurate, Yelp will publish a “claimable” business listing for you, along with the negative review (Yelp has a legal right to do this and has been sued and prevailed many times – your business is public information).
 Since you don’t have access to the Yelp listing, you don’t know you have a 1 star review.
-After a week, a month or a year having a 1 star review, you finally learn of it – probably from an employee, colleague or friend.
+After a week, a month or a year having a 1 star review, you finally learn of it – probably from an employee, colleague, friend or even a new client.

 Since you haven’t claimed the Yelp profile you can’t reply, and you can only verify you own the business using phone call verification.
 During this time, you can’t respond to the negative review and now you have to: 1) race to claim the Yelp profile, 2) reply to the 1 star review and 3) try to get new 5 star reviews to drown out the bad one.
-If your firm has moved, if you’ve join another law firm, changed your phone number or lost access to the previous phone number the profile was created under for any reason during this time, the problem compounds because now you can’t use phone verification to claim the listing to respond to the review.
+If your firm has moved, if you’ve joined another law firm, changed your phone number or lost access to the previous phone number the profile was created with for any reason during this time, the problem compounds because now you can’t use phone verification to claim the listing and respond to the review.